raspberrypi/documentation/installation/noobs.md

 - [Windows 10 IoT Core](https://developer.microsoft.com/en-us/windows/iot)
 - [TLXOS](https://thinlinx.com/)

-As of NOOBS v1.3.10 (September 2014), only Raspbian is installed by default in NOOBS.
+As of NOOBS v1.3.10 (September 2014), only Raspberry Pi OS is installed by default in NOOBS.
 The others can be installed with a network connection.

 ## NOOBS and NOOBS Lite

 NOOBS is available in two forms: offline and network install, or network install only.

-The full version has Raspbian included, so it can be installed from the SD card while offline, whereas using NOOBS Lite or installing any other operating system requires an internet connection.
+The full version has Raspberry Pi OS included, so it can be installed from the SD card while offline, whereas using NOOBS Lite or installing any other operating system requires an internet connection.

 Note that the operating system image on the full version can be outdated if a new version of the OS is released, but if connected to the internet you will be shown the option of downloading the latest version if there is a newer one available.